Parsing Images

 Convert DICOM Files to SRC Files

-To rename DICOM files in DSI Studio, you have two options: [Batch processing][Step B1a: Rename DICOM files] and [Batch processing][Step B1b: Rename DICOM in Subfolders].
+To organize DICOM files in DSI Studio, you have two options: [Batch processing][Step B1a: Rename DICOM files] and [Batch processing][Step B1b: Rename DICOM in Subfolders].

 For the former option, you need to select all the DICOM files that are ready to be renamed.
 Once selected, the files will be moved into their respective folders.